 Furthermore, a substantial portion of our operating revenues is derived from interchange fees.
-For the six months ended June 30, 2012, interchange revenues represented 29.8% of our total operating revenues, and we expect interchange revenues to continue to represent a significant percentage of our total operating revenues in the near term.
+For the nine months ended September 30, 2012, interchange revenues represented 29.7% of our total operating revenues, and we expect interchange revenues to continue to represent a significant percentage of our total operating revenues in the near term.
 The amount of interchange revenues that we earn is highly dependent on the interchange rates that the payment networks set and adjust from time to time.
 The enactment of the Dodd-Frank Act required the Federal Reserve Board to implement regulations that have substantially limited interchange fees for many issuers.
 While we believe the interchange rates that may be earned by us and our subsidiary bank are exempt from such limitations, in light of this legislation and recent attention generally on interchange rates in the United States, there can be no assurance that the interpretation or enforcement of interchange legislation or regulation will not impact our interchange revenues substantially.
 If interchange rates decline, whether due to actions by the payment networks, the banks that issue our cards or existing or future legislation, regulation or the interpretation or enforcement thereof, we would likely need to change our fee structure to compensate for lost interchange revenues.
+However, our ability to make these changes is limited by the terms of our contracts and other commercial factors, such as price competition.
 To the extent we increase the pricing of our products and services, we might find it more difficult to acquire consumers and to maintain or grow card usage and customer retention, and we could suffer reputational damage and become subject to greater regulatory scrutiny.
 We also might have to discontinue certain products or services.
 As a result, our operating revenues, operating results, prospects for future growth and overall business could be materially and adversely affected.